Lucyjpjones/lj-fscr/README.md

 The project was deployed to Heroku with all static and media files stored on Amazon S3.
 I also set up automatic deployment to ensure my Heroku app was always up to date with my GitPod repository.

-> **Note:** As all static and media files were stored in an AWS bucket these are not available through the GitHub repository.
-Please contact the site owner if you wish to use any of the images included.
+> **Note:** As all static and media files were stored in an AWS bucket and content was created in admin, these are not available through the GitHub repository.
+Please contact the site owner if you wish to use any of the images or content included.

 This project also requires a `Gmail Account` with an app secret password, to allow emails to be sent to users.
 Sign up for a Gmail account [here](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp)